hjake123/reactive/LATEST_CHANGELOG.md

 - Added Nodule Growth and Cryogenesis Reactions
 - Reworked visuals for the Living Staff of Power
 - Reworked visuals for the Curse Assimilation and Astral reactions
+- Required NeoForge version is now `21.1.181` or above